 Responding to Street & Basement Flooding

-During extremely heavy downpours, the main barrels or trunk lines become filled to capacity, thus causing a back-up.
-Fortunately, these types of rainfalls are normally few and far between.
-If you experience a flooded street during working hours (Monday - Friday, 7:30 a.m. - 4 p.m.) please contact Public Service at 248-246-3300, and we will dispatch a worker.
-As always, residents can assist the City by removing debris from the top of the catch basin.
-Thank you for any help you can provide.
+During extremely heavy downpours the main barrels or trunk lines become filled to capacity thus causing flooding (fortunately these types of rainfalls are uncommon).
+If you experience a flooded street during working hours (Monday - Friday, 7:30 a.m. - 2:30 p.m.) please contact the Department of Public Service at (248) 246-3300 and we will dispatch a worker.
+As a general rule, street water is not taken care of after hours, unless it is excessive.
+Usually the cause of streets flooding is debris on top of the sewer grate, residents can assist the City greatly by removing any debris and not blowing grass clippings into the street.
+Thank you.

-The City of Royal Oak is a member of the Twelve Town Drainage Enhancement Program.
-This program is designed to substantially decrease the potential of flooded basements, but sometimes basement flooding can occur.
+The City of Royal Oak is a member of the formerly named Twelve Town Drainage Enhancement Program, now called George W. Kuhn Retention Treatment Basin (in honor of the late former Oakland County Drain Commissioner) which was expanded in 2006 to meet new environmental regulation protocols.
+The program is designed to substantially decrease the potential of flooded basements.